Microsoft Announce System Center 2025

 • Management & monitoring of Azure Stack HCI 23H2 clusters with VMM & SCOM 2025.

-• Enhanced conversion of VMware VMs to Windows Server through VMM.
+• Enhanced conversion of VMware VMs to Windows Server through SCVMM.

 • Support for the latest versions of Linux distros will be available with the General Availability of SCVMM 2025.